-You may be surprised to see a fruit salad on my blog, and it’s true fruit has much more sugar than vegetables so this is one of those recipes that I consider a healthy treat that you’d eat for a special occasion.
+You may be surprised to see a fruit salad on my blog, and it’s true fruit has much more sugar than vegetables so this is one of those recipes that I consider a healthy treat that you’d eat only for a special occasion.
 But lately I’ve been hearing a lot about the health benefits of berries, and luckily they’re some of my favorite fruits.

 I did use a lot of blueberries and strawberries and very little banana in this Easy Red White and Blueberry Salad (since bananas are much higher in sugar.)
-I also use low-carb vanilla yogurt for the dressing, or if you don’t want artificial sweetener, you can make your own dressing with plain fat-free Greek yogurt with a touch of vanilla and agave nectar.
+I also use low-carb vanilla yogurt for the dressing, or if you don’t want artificial sweetener, you can make your own dressing with plain Greek yogurt with a touch of vanilla and agave nectar.
 (I tried both, and I think I prefer the homemade dressing.)
 This is probably too high in carbs for most of my readers to make often, but it’s a wonderful treat for a holiday meal.

 More Recipes for Red, White, and Blue Food:

 I would use Monkfruit Sweetener (affiliate link) for this recipe.
 This recipe created by Kalyn.
 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.